Mikhael1729/making-react-components/README.md

 # Playing with React components

-This is a repository with some few React components.
+This is my repository, a praise to my self, the place to build and implement my own React components.